toussain/itp404-final-project-ember/README.md

 A short introduction of this app could easily go here.

 Project Description:
-"Everything AME-USC Edition" is an app that showcases major classes, current events, and important buildings for the Aerospace and Mechanical Engineering Department.
-The APIs would be the Google Map API, Facebook API, and my own classes database (unless AME has one).
+My project is called "Everything AME-USC Edition" and it is a site that showcases different majors, different classes, student organizations, and important buildings for the Aerospace and Mechanical Engineering Department.

 ## Prerequisites